sweis/lthash-rs/README.md

 A Rust implementation of [LtHash](https://engineering.fb.com/2019/03/01/security/homomorphic-hashing/) (Lattice-based Homomorphic Hash).
 Uses BLAKE3 by default, with optional Blake2xb for [Folly C++ compatibility](https://github.com/facebook/folly/tree/main/folly/crypto).
 Inlcudes `lthash_dir` tool for homomorphic filesystem digests.

+⚠️ This is experimental and written by Claude.
+It has had almost no review.
+Do not use for real applications yet.

 ## What is LtHash?

 LtHash is a **homomorphic hash function**: `H(A ∪ B) = H(A) + H(B)`.
 This means you can add or remove elements from a hash without re-processing everything.